-Such a fact is explained holistically by Zeynep Tufekci in her Ted Talk session where she entailed how artificial intelligence had made people more and more dependent on such software to help them out, and instead of relying on their own skill set, they’d always look out for artificial intelligence as a wheelchair to propel them forward and would be lost without it.
+Such a fact is explained holistically by Zeynep Tufekci in her Ted Talk session, where she entailed how artificial intelligence had made people more and more dependent on such software to help them out, and instead of relying on their own skill set, they’d always look out for artificial intelligence as a wheelchair to propel them forward and would be lost without it.
 However, this wasn’t even the worst case scenario, the sheer intrusion of applications like Facebook and Instagram, etc. to gather data to generate a greater pool of audience was no longer in control.
 She discussed how Facebook not only maintained our offline data but also kept our erased typed words and examined them later on as well.
-The hidden patterns for each’s life, and his privacy was no longer under his control.
+The hidden patterns for each other’s life and his privacy were no longer under his control.

-I entirely second Ms. Tufekci’s argument; the persuasion architectures set in place by different networks to maintain user data only to sell it, later on, are entirely unethical.
-Furthermore, the extent to which each website gathers the user’s data and manipulates and stores it for its advantage and the influence it might have on each human is no longer understood by many which I believe is one of the most dangerous and scary things that could happen in today’s world.
-The same was asserted by her by saying “It’s like we’re not programming anymore, we’re growing intelligence that we don’t truly understand.”
+I entirely second Ms. Tufekci’s argument; the persuasion architectures set in place by different networks to maintain user data only to sell it later on are entirely unethical.
+Furthermore, the extent to which each website gathers the user’s data and manipulates and stores it for its advantage and the influence it might have on each human is no longer understood by many, which I believe is one of the most dangerous and scary things that could happen in today’s world.
+She asserted the same by saying, “It’s like we’re not programming anymore; we’re growing intelligence that we don’t truly understand.”

 Reference